davekinkead/thesis/paper.coffee.md

       save name, results

 Finally, we capture terminal inputs to start up the simulation.
-To run the simulation of epistemic democracy, use the command `coffee paper.coffee.md epsitemic`.
+To run the simulation of epistemic democracy, use the command `coffee paper.coffee.md epistemic`.
 This will execute the code embedded described in the paper above.

     process.argv.forEach (val, index, array) ->